Website: https://www.landheritageinstitute.com/

 - Clean up after yourself

-Manure Management: Please clean up manure in stalls and day area use.
+Please clean up manure in stalls and day area use.
 Deposit manure in the designated area.
 Wheel barrels, muck buckets, and shovels are provided.
 Bring your own rake.

-Mileage: Approximately 20 miles of trail.
+Approximately 20 miles of trail.

 Description:

 The Land Heritage Institute (LHI) is a 1,200 acre “living land museum” uniquely combining nature, recreation, culture, education, and the arts in south San Antonio.
 LHI is located near the Toyota plant and off the Medina River’s south bank.
-This section of land has an unusual history, which is interesting to learn about and experience.
+This land preservation has an unusual history, which is interesting to learn about and experience.
 The ground on which LHI exists has more than a deca-millennium of human habitation resulting in over 36 state-registered archaeological sites.
 LHI is an internationally recognized Beene Site.
 Informative signs mark significant historical sites on the trail.
 The Corn Crib is one of them off of the bridle trail and is marked on the map.

 LHI equestrian trails are on good ground, and are wide with mostly flat dirt paths.
 There are few rocks on the bridle trails, so shoes or boots for most horses will not be a requirement.
 If you are looking for easy terrain to do some long trots to condition your horse, LHI is the ideal place.